-The outstanding area (sitting outside the primary retail frontage) is classified as the Secondary shopping frontage (as shown in Appendix 4 and as described in the Justification).
-Uses in these areas will be protected and enhanced wherever possible for retail use (A1).
-However, other uses such as A3 (Cafes and Restaurants) and A4 (Drinking establishments) may be more appropriate to maintain the vitality and viability of the area, applicants will need to provide a marketing assessment/statement (for a timeframe agreed with the Council) which provides sufficient evidence for this change of use.
+The remaining area of the defined town centre (sitting outside the Primary Retail Frontage) is classified as the Secondary Retail Frontage (as shown in Appendix 3 and as described in the Justification).

+Uses in these areas will be protected and enhanced wherever possible for A1 (Retail Use), A3 (Cafés and Restaurants) and A4 (Drinking establishments) may be appropriate to maintain the vitality and viability of the area.